Explore Georgia Tours

 Health Considerations:

-• Sulfur sensitivity: Rare but possible; try a short soak first if concerned
+• Sulfur sensitivity: Rare but possible.
+Try a short soak first if concerned

 • Heart conditions: Consult your doctor before hot thermal bathing